Microbotics: Design considerations

 One of the major challenges in developing a microrobot is to achieve motion using a very limited power supply.
 The microrobots can use a small lightweight battery source like a coin cell or can scavenge power from the surrounding environment in the form of vibration or light energy.
 Microrobots are also now using biological motors as power sources, such as flagellated Serratia marcescens, to draw chemical power from the surrounding fluid to actuate the robotic device.
 These biorobots can be directly controlled by stimuli such as chemotaxis or galvanotaxis with several control schemes available.
 A popular alternative to an onboard battery is to power the robots using externally induced power.
 Examples include the use of electromagnetic fields, ultrasound and light to activate and control micro robots.

 The 2022 study focused on a photo-biocatalytic approach for the "design of light-driven microrobots with applications in microbiology and biomedicine".

+Locomotion of microrobots

+Microrobots employ various locomotion methods to navigate through different environments, from solid surfaces to fluids.
+These methods are often inspired by biological systems and are designed to be effective at the micro-scale.
+Several factors need to be maximized (precision, speed, stability), and others have to be minimized (energy consumption, energy loss) in the design and operation of microrobot locomotion in order to guarantee accurate, effective, and efficient movement.